scyphus/aos/README.md

 - boot_cp0.1: Simple boot example (just printing a welcome message and stop CPU)
 - boot_cp0.2: Load kernel loader from MBR and jump there (and then immediately shutoff the machine using APM)
 - boot_cp0.3: Get into protected mode
+- boot_cp0.4: Get into long mode from boot monitor

 ## Physical memory map
     Start    End       Description